quark0/darts/README.md

 cd cnn && python train_imagenet.py --auxiliary            # ImageNet
 ```
 Customized architectures are supported through the `--arch` flag once specified in `genotypes.py`.

+The CIFAR-10 result at epoch 600 is subject to variance due to the non-determinism of cuDNN back-prop kernels. _It would be misleading to report the result of only a single run_.
+By training our best cell from scratch, one should expect the average test accuracy of 10 runs to fall in the range of 2.76 +/- 0.09% with a high probability.

 Expected performance on CIFAR-10 (4 runs) and PTB:
 <p align="center">